 - 9. Prior to occupancy, the applicant shall construct improvements to Union Road in accordance with plans approved by the City Engineer or the applicant will enter into an agreement deferring his responsibility for street improvements until the City adopts a plan line for Union Road. - 10.
 Prior to occupancy, the applicant shall dedicate all public right-of-way needed for the implementation of the Union Road plan line. - 11.
 Prior to occupancy, the applicant shall dedicate a storm drain easement and construct a storm drain from Union Road to the Huer Huero Creek in accordance with plans approved by the City Engineer.
 A water quality control basin will be constructed north of the parking area. - 12.
-Prior to occupancy, the applicant shall dedicate an easement for a public trail from Union Road to the north boundary of the property (Caltrans right-of-way) and/or in accordance with a plan provided by the Recreation Services Department. - 13.
-Prior to occupancy, the applicant shall dedicate the area along and within the banks of the Huer Heuro Creek to the City as open space. - 14.
+Prior to occupancy, the applicant shall dedicate an easement for a public trail from Union Road to the north boundary of the property as agreed by the applicant and the City Engineer. - 13.
+Prior to occupancy, the applicant shall dedicate the area along and within the banks of the Huer Heuro Creek to the City as open space.
+This dedication shall include a minimum 30-foot strip of land adjacent to Caltrans right-of-way from the west to east boundaries of the property and any additional right-of-way as may be identified in a Project Study Report for the intersection of Airport Road and Highway 46.
+The applicant shall retain easements over the dedicated area for access and maintenance of his remaining holdings. - 14.
 Prior to occupancy, landscaping shall be provided in the public right-of-way in accordance with plans approved by the Planning Division and Streets Superintendent. - 15.
 Prior to occupancy, overhead utilities on Union Road shall be relocated underground. - 16.
 Prior to occupancy, the applicant shall abandon any existing wells on the property. - 17.
-Prior to issuance of a building permit, the applicant shall gain approval of the City Council for installation of a septic system.

-- 18. Prior to occupancy, the applicant shall dedicate the area of the proposed septic system as an easement in favor of the City for the installation and operation of a public sewer lift station. - 19.
+Prior to issuance of a building permit, the applicant shall gain approval of the City Council for installation of a septic system. - 18.
+Prior to occupancy, the applicant shall dedicate an easement in favor of the City for the installation and operation of a public sewer lift station as determined by the City Engineer. - 19.
 Prior to issuance of a grading permit, the applicant shall provide a design of storm water quality devices.
 The design shall include specifications of parking surfaces as approved by the Community Development Department.